ArthegaAsdweri/WoW-5e-RPG/core-rules/world-of-warcraft-5e-rpg.md

 </div>

 #### Healing Lore
 When you choose this archetype at 2nd level, you may alter the target of a druid sigil spell effect as a bonus action.
 This requires a successful attack against the new target, and you must be within the range of them to cast the spell normally.
-The spell‘s effects take place at the new target‘s turn as usual.
+The spell’s effects take place at the start of your turn as normal, and you must declare use of this ability at the start of your turn.

 #### Extended Growth
-Also starting at 2nd level, the maximum duration of healing sigil druid spells for you is doubled, and you gain advantage to the roll to maintain druid sigil spells.
+Also starting at 2nd level, the duration of healing spells from the druid spell list for you is increased by 1 round (such as the rejuvenation sigil spell).

+#### Seed of Power
-Seed of Life.
-Starting at 6th level, you may touch any creature as an action, and store any spell from the druid spell list into them, which remains latent until you discharge it with a mental command.
+Starting at 6th level, you may cast a spell on a target and store it on a creature you touch.
+The spell, if cast this way, does not manifest immediately, and is stored until you discharge it with a mental command.
+The seed remains active for up to 1 hour.

 \columnbreak

-<div style="margin-top:430px;"></div>
+<div style="margin-top:400px;"></div>

-If the spell‘s casting time is more than 1 action, you must also spend the casting time in contact with the target, as well as any required components.
-So long as the seed remains active, you gain a general and vague sense of the well-being of the creature and their physical and mental health, and you may use a reaction at any point to discharge the spell (in reaction to sudden pain or mental distress), although the spell does not specify the particulars of the triggering event.
+So long as the seed of power remains active, you gain a general and vague sense of the well-being of the creature and their physical and mental health (such as being rested, excited, pained, etc.), and you may use a reaction at any point to discharge the spell.
+You do not know the nature of the effect, but can tell that the target has been damaged in a certain way.

-If you choose the Lesser Restoration or Greater Restoration spells (or similar effects), the spell can also notify you when the target is affected by a condition the spell would heal or remove (such as death if imbuing revivify).
+If you choose the Lesser Restoration or Greater Restoration spells (or similar effects), the spell can also notify you when the target is affected by a condition the spell would heal or remove (such as death, if casting revivify as a Seed of Power spell).

-The seed remains active for up 24 hours, after which it fades.
-You may also discharge this spell only if the target is within 5 miles of you.
-If you and the target are within similar terrain and there are live plants within 30 feet of both of you (such as being in the same forest or desert), you can discharge the spell at any range so long as the natural terrain is unbroken.
+You may also discharge this spell only if the target is within 5 miles of you, or if both you and the target are in the same terrain, and both have live plants within 30 feet of both of you (such as if being in the same forest or desert).

 You can place up to three seeds per day, and a creature can only benefit from one at any given time.
 This feature has no effect on constructs unless they are plant-based or made of wood.

 #### Ironbark
 Starting at 10th level, whenever you heal a creature (including yourself), you may imbue